+It was difficult to see, but I came to terms with what I had been doing to my body and my health by avoiding the things that I feared.
 When I made the decision to get to a healthy weight, I took it one step at a time.
 I started small.
 After I determined the number of calories I needed to eat to lose 1 – 2 pounds per week, I tracked my eating with the My Fitness Pal app.
 Tracking wasn’t hard at all or even very time consuming.
 I learned a lot!

 I really had no idea how many calories I was eating vs. how many I needed.
 I learned about myself and made decisions based on things that I like; I didn’t force myself to eat things that I didn’t like but made substitutions and adjustments.
 For example, I love salty snacks, so I now eat a lot of air popped popcorn!
 Thankfully, Pinterest has tons of awesome ideas!
 And, it’s amazing what you can do with cauliflower these days!

 Being aware of what I was putting into my body – actually aware of how much – lead to me losing 50 pounds over approximately 9 months.
 That’s not a long time, when you think about it.
 And I’ve kept most of it off, which I totally attribute to awareness.